deliaconstantino/plantdwellers-2.0-backend/devlog.md

 [x] render home info from home conponent
-[s] update calendar pop-up; add checkbox to mark complete [x] implement post to backend to update completion status of watering event [] update chekcbox to render as checked when completed = true
+[s] update calendar pop-up; add checkbox to mark complete [x] implement post to backend to update completion status of watering event [x] update chekcbox to render as checked when completed = true

+## 9
+[] add delete plant option for user's own plants as button from plant card [] update plant card to render a leaf photo